 When g-rise reaches c, as with the galaxy supercell core, a uniform velocity hyper-spinfield volume is projected.
-This topological projection is in addition to the normal spinfield, and provides a uniform rotational speed floor that extends to the outer regions of a galaxy and beyond.
-The uniform hyper-spinfield speed is based entirely on number.
+This topological projection is in addition to the normal spinfield, and provides a uniform rotational speed floor for satellites that extends to the outer regions of a galaxy and beyond.
+The uniform hyper-spinfield speed is based entirely on core number.

 G-rise/spinfields begin with the three primary objects, the neutron, the proton, and the electron.
 There is no other source in nature.
 The g-rise/spinfield form (Figure 3.10) is topologically complete at the primary level and can never be changed or removed.
 The individual forms can only add into larger and larger number versions of this fundamental topological shape.